Last updated: 15th December 2025

 (c) we will cancel any future bookings and, if appropriate, process refunds;

-(d) all outstanding payments will be due immediately. we may recover legal costs if enforcement action is needed;
+(d) all outstanding payments will be due immediately and we may recover legal costs if enforcement action is needed;

 (e) we will delete your account data under our retention policy, but may keep some information for legal, tax, or regulatory purposes;